Fujifilm GFX 50R vs Sony A5100

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GFX 50R and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the GFX 50R does not have a direct predecessor.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A5100 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A5100 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm GFX 50R or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.